We Were Here

 Photo, video, audio, print on textile

-The project implemented within “Coming Out of Isolation: Through Art to Visibility” art residency organized by IZOLYATSIA and KYIVPRIDE NGO with the support of the EVZ Foundation.
+The project was implemented within the "Coming Out of Isolation: Through Art to Visibility" art residency organized by IZOLYATSIA and KYIVPRIDE NGO with the support of the EVZ Foundation.

 More than 330,000 Ukrainians took part in the Anti-Terrorist Operation on the east of Ukraine*.
 No data exist on the number of LGBTQ+ persons among them.
 The far right groups and people who share conservative views strongly believe that they are totally not there.
 That belief is often used as an argument against holding human rights events and Marches of Equality.
 We Were Here project is aimed at shedding light upon individuals who are modern Ukrainian heroes on the one hand - and on the other hand are ignored by the majority of their fellow citizens.

 The LGBT+ community representatives became central figures of the project We Were Here.
 They were engaged in ATO and currently take part in JFO (Joint Forces Operation) as soldiers and volunteers.
 The collision, conflict and merge of these identities is reflected in a series of portraits.